jkohhokj/jkohhokj2.github.io/projects.md

 > osu! is a free-to-play rhythm game

 I've been playing OSU! since September 2021 and my profile can be found [here](https://osu.ppy.sh/users/25738797).
 This isn't really an accomplishment I just felt like putting it here. :D

+## Embedded Hacking and Reverse Engineering (Early 2021 - present): <a name="Embedded"></a>

+> Embedded systems security is a cybersecurity field focused on preventing malicious access to and use of embedded systems.

+> The process of taking a piece of software or hardware and analyzing its functions and information flow so that its functionality and behavior can be understood.
+Malware is commonly reverse-engineered in cyber defense.

 ## Maps of Meaning/Personality (Early 2021): <a name="Psych"></a>